stigok/blog.stigok.com/collections/_posts/2020-04-16-building-a-custom-perl-package-for-nixos.md

 - [`pkgs.<package>.overrideAttrs`](https://nixos.org/nixpkgs/manual/#sec-pkg-overrideAttrs): override derivation attributes for a named package
 - [`pkgs.makeWrapper`](https://nixos.org/nixpkgs/manual/#ssec-stdenv-functions): wrap a program to change its runtime environment

-All of which came to use in an override derivation for irssi:
+All of which came to use in an override derivation for irssi, *irssi-override.nix*:

 ```nix
 # This is an override to support execution of irssi scripts 'scriptassist'